None of the information provided is medical advice, and individuals should consult their providers with medical questions.

 This map shows the current allocations and administrations by county.

-Has the plan for vaccination distribution changed?
+Did the plan for vaccination distribution changed?

 Yes.
 Initially, after health care staff and long-term care residents and staff, the NC vaccine distribution plan prioritized people with two or more of the chronic conditions, as defined by the CDC, that increase risk of disease severity.